-Benefits of crow pose
+Benefits of Crow Pose

 - Mental benefits: Crow Pose is an arm balance that challenges you to focus on lifting versus falling.
 You are supporting your weight on your hands, and that requires you to face the fear of face planting into the floor.
-Crow Pose encourages body awareness and it hones the the mind-body connection when the body is in air.
+Crow Pose encourages body awareness and it hones the mind-body connection when the body is in air.
 It is the perfect balance of holding on and letting go.

-- Physical benefits: It strengthens the shoulders, arms and wrists as we push the weight of our lower body towards your shoulders.
+- Physical benefits: It strengthens the shoulders, arms, and wrists as we push the weight of our lower body towards your shoulders.
 It also improves the strength of your overall upper body as well as tones your abdominal organs, which assists with indigestion and lower back pains.
-The pose stretches the upper back, helps decrease heart burn and acidity, and increases the flexibility and elasticity of the spine.
+The pose stretches the upper back, helps decrease heartburn and acidity, and increases the flexibility and elasticity of the spine.

 - Spiritual Benefits: Crow Pose fosters inner focus and concentration in the present.
-This pose is a symbol for justice and longevity.
+This pose is a symbol of justice and longevity.
 It strengthens the sacral chakra, also known as the second chakra.
 In time, Crow Pose connects us with our feelings, emotions, and creative energy.